CalyxOS/calyxos.org/pages/_posts/2022-01-19-android-12-changelog.md

 A big thank you to all the testers who helped us identify issues.

-The builds are currently marked beta and available in the beta channel from the Updater app.
+The builds are now available in the stable channel.
+It will be just like any other OTA upgrade.

-They will be bumped to stable after feedback.
-Factory image links will be available then as well.
+You can freely switch to the stable channel from beta or testing, and going forward you will get stable updates only.

 ## Changelog
 * CalyxOS 3 - Android 12